Natural supplements for ADHD: do they really work?

 Consistently giving your brain the nutrients it needs to thrive is one of the best ways to target problems with concentration — and you might just experience other benefits too, from increased energy to better sleep.
 The Heights Smart Supplement is a one-stop shop for all of the vitamins and minerals that are key to a healthy brain.

-The Heights Smart Supplement offers a proven formula for improving ADHD symptoms, including increased focus, concentration, and working memory.
-The Smart Supplement also contains all of the omega-3s, iron, zinc and magnesium your brain needs for optimal functioning.
-Best of all, you’ll support your journey with ADHD in a single, simple dose with no need for complex supplementation schedules or rows and rows of different vitamins or minerals.
+The Heights Smart Supplement's formula includes ingredients in their most bioavailable form to help support focus, concentration, and working memory—all common experiences relating to ADHD.
+The Smart Supplement contains all of the omega-3s, iron, and zinc that your brain needs for optimal functioning.
+Best of all, you can support your journey with ADHD in a single, simple dose with no need for complex supplementation schedules or rows and rows of different vitamins or minerals.